 How to Become a Healthcare Administrator

-According to the U.S. Bureau of Labor Statistics (BLS May 2016) the median annual salary for medical and health services managers was $96,540.
-In fact, employment within this sector is expected to grow about 20 percent from 2016 to 2026, due to the aging baby-boomer population and a general demand in healthcare services as people continue to be active as they get older.
+According to the U.S. Bureau of Labor Statistics (BLS May 2022), the mean annual salary for medical and health services managers was $127,980.
+In fact, employment within this sector is expected to grow about 28 percent from 2021 to 2031 (BLS 2022), due to the aging baby-boomer population and a general demand for healthcare services as people continue to be active as they get older.
 This rate of employment growth is faster than the average for most occupations.

-Some universities also offer an executive master’s of healthcare administration, which usually requires one to have mid-senior level experience in clinical management prior to enrolling.
+Some universities also offer an executive master’s of healthcare administration, which usually requires one to have mid-senior level experience in clinical management before enrolling.
 Master’s programs generally take up to two years and may include an internship, residency, and/or a post-graduate fellowship.

 There are also specializations within a master of healthcare administration program that one might pursue, such as health information technology, financial administration, operations management, policy and systems analysis and marketing, and quality of care and patient advocacy.

-In addition to general healthcare administrators, it is common for nursing home administrators to have experience as a registered nurse.
-While requirements may vary by state, generally all or most states require Nursing Home Administrators and Assisted Living Administrators to be licensed.
+In addition to general healthcare administrators, it is common for nursing home administrators to have experience as registered nurses.
+While requirements may vary by state, generally, all or most states require Nursing Home Administrators and Assisted Living Administrators to be licensed.
 The American College of Health Care Administrators offers the CNHA (Nursing Home Administrator Certification) and CALA (Assisted Living Administrator Certification).
-The National Association of Long Term Care Administrator Boards provides licensing examinations based on one’s respective state.
+The National Association of Long-Term Care Administrator Boards provides licensing examinations based on one’s respective state.

-Additionally, healthcare administrators can invest in their career by applying for certifications from various organizations.
+Additionally, healthcare administrators can invest in their careers by applying for certifications from various organizations.
 These include:

-- The American Association of Healthcare Administrative Management provides certification options include Revenue Cycle Executive, Revenue Cycle Professional, Revenue Integrity Professional, Revenue Cycle Specialist and Compliance Technician.
+- The American Association of Healthcare Administrative Management provides certification options, including Revenue Cycle Executive, Revenue Cycle Professional, Revenue Integrity Professional, Revenue Cycle Specialist, and Certified Compliance Technician.

 - The Association for Healthcare Administrative Professionals provides a Certified Healthcare Administrative Professional (cHAP) certification.